KovacsErik-Gh/autonomous-driving-vision-system/README.md

 - CARLA team for the autonomous driving simulator and dataset
 - PyTorch and Ultralytics teams for excellent deep learning frameworks
 - Course supervisor for guidance and support

----

-If you found this project helpful, please consider giving it a star!